cmd-mish/weatherapp/README.md

 - Insert VM's public IP address to `docker-compose-prod.yaml` file at `ENDPOINT` environment variable
 - Insert VM's public IP address to `ansible/hosts.yaml` file at `ansible_host`
 - Move to `ansible` directory and run `ansible-playbook deploy_app.yaml`
-- Open your VM's public IP address in your browser to display frontend (use http)
+- Open your VM's public IP address in your browser to display frontend (use http, not https)